n3wt0n/AzureWebAppSSLManager/README.md

 > See the *Application Properties Configuration File* section below for more information

 ## Overview
-Azure WebApp SSL Manager is an Azure Function that manages SSL certificates for Azure Web App hosted applications.
+Azure WebApp SSL Manager is an Azure Function that acquires and manages **free** SSL certificates for Azure Web App hosted applications.

 Main Tasks perfomed:
 - Order/Renewal of SSL certificates from Let's Encrypt free CA